nandac/letterloom/src/validate-inputs.typ

       panic(contact-type + " address is missing.")
     }
   } else {
-    panic(contact-type + " details must be a dictionary.")
+    panic(contact-type + " details must be a dictionary with name and address fields.")
   }
 }